\ \_________\ \____________\ \___

 bootloader's kernel line.

-The driver installer may pick up components such as make
+The driver installer may pick up components such as make across strata and end

 up attempting to install into the wrong location.
 To avoid this possibility,

-restrict the $PATH
+restrict the $PATH:

 Next, install the proprietary driver module.
-In the stratum
+In the stratum that provides

 the kernel (so the versions match), install the proprietary nvidia driver